Marty Gross: Film restorer, historian

 copy of a film called, The Leach Pottery, 1952.
 In 2006 Gross began preparations to restore and re-release this film.
 He contacted American potter Warren MacKenzie suggesting that he record narration for the restored version of the film since MacKenzie had been at The Leach Pottery 1949–1952.
 Gross finished the film's restoration adding a narrative by MacKenzie about his time with Leach.
 The DVD version includes footage of Leach shot by MacKenzie in the 2010 released DVD, The Leach Pottery, 1952.
 In 2011, he discovered that Bernard Leach had made an audio recording to accompany the film, perhaps in the 1960s, so the second edition of The Leach Pottery, 1952 includes the voice-over commentaries of both Leach and MacKenzie.
 The DVD has been released in both English and Japanese editions.

 In 1984, he was commissioned by the Japan Foundation, in Tokyo to restore a series of 16mm pre-war films on the arts, crafts and theatre of Japan, originally produced by Kokusai Bunka Shinkokai, (KBS) 1934–39 and completed restoration two years later.
 Also he restored, Mashiko Village Pottery, Japan 1937 a film of critical importance to the history of crafts, subsequently acquired by major craft organizations worldwide.
 Mashiko Village Pottery was filmed at the workshop of Totaro Sakuma, where the renowned potter Shoji Hamada studied before establishing his own kiln in Mashiko.
 In 2007, he completed the 1956 film Gisei featuring Japanese Butoh dancer Tatsumi Hijikata, at the request of director Donald Richie, renowned expert on Japanese film and culture.

 Gross is also coordinating and producing the Mingei Film Archive Project, a digitization effort to restore and archive documentary films from 1925 - 1976 of village craftspeople and the origins of the Mingei (Folk Craft) Movement.
 Gross discovered the films and is also enhancing and adding newly recorded oral histories he has produced of participants, or descendants of those appearing in the films.
 The archive has over 40 hours of previously unseen footage, and reveals village craftspeople as seen by Leach, Yanagi and Hamada as they developed ideas that changed the direction of hand-craftsmanship worldwide.

 In 2021, Gross was appointed an Associate to The Archaeology Centre at the University of Toronto.

+For the Mingei Film Archive Project, Gross has currently completed more than 65 films in English and Japanese, with some additional titles in Korean.
+Films have been presented at Japan House and at the William Morris Gallery in London in 2024..
+The Joan B. Mirviss Gallery in New York held an online screening event entitled "MINGEI - Art of the People/Exploring the Mingei Film Archive.”.

+In September 2024, Marty Gross made a presentation of films at the Japan Society in London..
+Other film screenings have been held at the National Noh Theatre of Japan in Tokyo 2023, 2024 and 2025, at the D.T.
+Suzuki Museum in Kanazawa, at the Yamaguchi Publishing House in Kyoto and at the Sakurazaka Cinema in Okinawa, 2026.